dlt-hub/dlt/docs/website/docs/general-usage/credentials/setup.md

 ## Naming convention

-How `dlt` defines which keys to look for? `dlt` uses a specific naming hierarchy to search for the secrets and configs values.
-This makes configurations and secrets easy to manage and allows to disambiguate values with the same keys by placing them in different sections.
+`dlt` uses a specific naming hierarchy to search for the secrets and configs values.
+This makes configurations and secrets easy to manage.

 To keep the naming convention flexible, `dlt` looks for a lot of possible combinations of key names, starting from the most specific possible path.
 Then, if the value is not found, it removes the right-most section and tries again.